Multan: Tughluq dynasty

 Multan's Tomb of Shah Rukn-e-Alam is considered to be the earliest Tughluq era monument.

-In the 1320s Multan was conquered by Ghiyath al-Din Tughluq, he was made the governor of Multan and South Punjab, Sindh regions and of Depalpur.
-He was the founder of the Turkic Tughluq dynasty, the third dynasty of the Delhi Sultanate.
+In the 1320s Multan was conquered by Ghiyath al-Din Tughluq, he was made the governor of Multan and southern Punjab, Sindh and Depalpur.
+He was the founder of the Tughluq dynasty, the third dynasty of the Delhi Sultanate.
 Earlier he spent his time in Multan and fought 28 battles against Mongols from there and saved the regions from advances of Mongols.
-He wrote in the jamia Masjid of Multan that he had fought 28 battles against Mongols and had survived, people gave him the title Ghazi ul Mulk.
+He wrote in the jamia Masjid of Multan that he had fought 28 battles against Mongols and had survived, people gave him the title Ghazi ul-Mulk.

-Ghiyath al din's son Muhammad bin Tughlaq was born in Multan.
+Ghiyath al-Din's son Muhammad bin Tughlaq was born in Multan.
 After Ghiyath's death he became the Sultan and ascended the throne in Delhi.
-The countryside around Multan was recorded to have been devastated by excessively high taxes imposed during the reign of Ghiyath's son, Muhammad Tughluq.
-In 1328, the Governor of Multan, Kishlu Khan, rose in rebellion against Muhammad Tughluq, but was quickly defeated.
+The countryside around Multan was recorded to have been devastated by excessively high taxes imposed during the reign of Ghiyath's son, Muhammad bin Tughlaq.
+In 1328, the Governor of Multan, Kishlu Khan, rose in rebellion against Muhammad bin Tughluq, but was quickly defeated.

 The Tomb of Shah Rukn-e-Alam was completed during the Tughluq era, and is considered to be the first Tughluq monument.
-The shrine is believed to have been originally built to be the tomb of Ghiyath ad-Din, but was later donated to the descendants of Rukn-e-Alam after Ghiyath became Emperor of Delhi.
+The shrine is believed to have been originally built to be the tomb of Ghiyath al-Din, but was later donated to the descendants of Rukn-e-Alam after Ghiyath became emperor of Delhi.

-The renowned Arab explorer Ibn Battuta visited Multan in the 1300s during the reign of Muhammad Tughluq, and noted that Multan was a trading centre for horses imported from as far away as the Russian Steppe.
-Multan had also been noted to be a centre for slave-trade, though slavery was banned in the late 1300s by Muhammad Tughluq's son, Firuz Shah Tughlaq.
+The famed Arab explorer Ibn Battuta visited Multan in the 1300s during the reign of Muhammad bin Tughluq, and noted that Multan was a trading centre for horses imported from as far away as the Russian Steppe.
+Multan had also been noted to be a centre for slave-trade, though slavery was banned in the late 1300s by Muhammad bin Tughluq's son, Firuz Shah Tughlaq.

-Timurid dynasty
+Invasion of Emir Timur

-In 1397, Multan was besieged by Tamerlane's grandson Pir Muhammad.
-Pir Muhammad's forces captured the city in 1398 following the conclusion of the 6-month-long siege.
-Khizr Khan the governor of Multan allied with Amir Timur.
+In 1397, Multan was besieged by Timur's grandson Pir Muhammad.
+Pir Muhammad's forces captured the city in 1398 following the conclusion of the half a year long siege.
+Khizr Khan, the governor of Multan, allied with Amir Timur.
 Timur captured Lahore and gave its control to Khizr khan as reward for his support.
-Also in 1398, the elder Tamerlane and Multan's governor Khizr Khan together accomplished the Sack of Delhi.
+Also in 1398, the elder Timur and Multan's governor Khizr Khan together accomplished the sack of Delhi.
 The sack of Delhi lead to major disruptions of the Sultanate's central governing structure.
 Khizr Khan ruled the subcontinent on the name of Timur.
-In 1414, Multan's Khizr Khan captured Delhi from Daulat Khan Lodi, and established the short-lived Sayyid dynasty — the fourth dynasty of the Delhi Sultanate.
+In 1414, Khizr Khan captured Delhi from last Tughlaq sultan, and established the short-lived Sayyid dynasty—the fourth dynasty of the Delhi Sultanate.

-A contemporary writer Yahya Sirhindi mentions in his Takhrikh-i-Mubarak Shahi that Khizr Khan was a descendant of Muhammad.